Elaine-in-AI/Elaine-in-AI/README.md

 - 😊 Hi, I’m Elaine.
 I have 6 years of experience contributing to scrum teams and new business ventures, during which I honed my skills in disciplined and creative problem-solving, design thinking, innovative strategic planning and leadership.
 I've collaborated extensively with stakeholders, including product owners, developers, designers, marketers and investors, to prototype, validate, iterate and manage projects.
-- 🚀 I’m interested in leveraging emerging technologies and agile managment to boost productivity.
+- 🚀 I’m interested in leveraging emerging technologies and agile management to boost productivity.
-- 🌱 I’m currently learning data analysis, data visualization, AI automation for business.
+- 🌱 I’m currently learning data analysis, data visualisation, AI automation for business.
 - 🤝 I’m looking to collaborate on AI automation projects for SME.
 - 📧 Contact me via elainesweb3@gmail.com
 - 🇦🇺 I'm based in Melbourne, Australia